FabioSimka/fabio_simka_portfolio/README.md

 >Link for project 7:cloud_solutions/E-commerce architecture.jpg

 Project 8: Used a SQL query to calculate the total monthly revenue from sales and identified the top 10 customers based on the number of orders and total amount spent, that data gave grounds for the insights of sales trends over time, understanding customer behavior and adjust marketing strategies accordingly, as well as develop loyalty programs for the top buyers and retaining high-value customers.
->Link to code: codes/SQL E-commerce Sales Analysis
+>Link to code of project 8: codes/SQL E-commerce Sales Analysis

+Project 9: Used a excel database for a consulting company looking to better track their upgrading jobs with an interactive dashboard on Microsoft Power BI.
+Applying filters so it better translates with the need to see things in a quick and clear overview of its daily demands.
+> Link for project 9